kick-mind/date-src/src/README.md

 # Tick

-Tick is a multi-calendar, lightweight and rich JavaScript library for parsing, validating, manipulating, formatting, and displaying dates and times for all the Javascript runtime environments (NodeJS, browser, ...).
+Tick is an open source multi-calendar, lightweight and rich JavaScript library for parsing, validating, manipulating, formatting, and displaying date and time for all the Javascript runtime environments (NodeJS, browser, ...).
 It supports many calendars and you can easily convert DateTime between different calendars and time zones.

 ## Main Features
 - Multi-Calendar
-  Tick supports supports many calendars. currently we have implemented Gregorian, Hijri and Persian calendars and we will implement more calendars in the future. you can easily implement your own calendars.
+  Tick currently supports multiple calendars.
+Gregorian, Hijri and Persian calendars have already been implemented. you can easily implement your own calendars.

-  - DateTime object is independent of calendars
+  - DateTime object is independent of the calendars
     - The (core) library is not dependent on calendar object. you can create DateTime objects with different calendars.
   - Extensible
     - Calendars, locales and zones can be extended.
-    - You can easily implement your own calendars, locales and zones by just inheriting from a base class and implementing a few abstract methods.
+    - You can easily implement your own calendars, locales, and zones by just extending base class and implementing abstract methods.
   - With 4 Pre-implemented calendars
-    - Gregorian (implemented by using JavaScript Date object)
+    - Gregorian (Actually it is a wrapper for JavaScript Date object)
-    - Gregorian2
-    - Islamic (Hijri)
-    - Persian
+    - Gregorian2 (Has a standalone solution, [Read the following note for details...](#read-note))
+    - Hijri (Has a standalone solution, [Read the following note for details...](#read-note))
+    - Persian (Has a standalone solution, [Read the following note for details...](#read-note))
+    > [Note:](#read-note) <a name="read-note"></a>
+      > Gregorian2, Hijri, and Persian calendars have a standalone solution that operates independently of the JavaScript Date object.
+It offers its unique calculations and functionalities, providing a comprehensive and reliable approach to managing date.

   - Accurate
-  - Wide Date range support
+  - Wide date range support
+    - Gregorian calendar supports JavaScript Date object range.
-    - Gregorian2, Persian and Islamic(Hijri) calendars support dates from 1/1/1 to 9999/12/30
+    - Gregorian2, Persian and Hijri calendars support dates from 1/1/1 to 9999/12/31.
+[Read the previous note for details...](#read-note)
 - Localization support
   - Intl-API based locales
   - File based locales (Not implemented yet)